Internship Program Development and Student Recruitment

 - The position must be located in a commercial setting and NOT in a private residence or home office.

-- It does not require students to make investments or cash deposits or involve students purchasing inventory or product for resale.
+- It does not require students to make investments or cash deposits or involve students purchasing inventory or products for resale.

 - The internship must not be structured so that students have financial liability for the work of others.